nodeca/nodeca/docs/brainstorm/io.md

 RPC in details
 --------------

-We provide two secret channels for responses in format:
+We provide two secret channels for request/response in format:

 - `/x/<secret>/rpc-req` - channel for requests
 - `/x/<secret>/rpc-res` - channel for responses